sillysachin/PhonePe/README.md

 * Transactions are cached on the device, but are never updated even if there's a newer version available on the server.
 Solving this would require maintaining timestamps in `Transaction` model to accurately identify updated transactions.

+* Amounts shown in the transaction list items are pretty formatted according to the Indian format.
+For example, 135600 will show up as 1,35,600

 ##### What I had aimed for, but could not finish:
 * Auto-load more items when the list is scrolled to bottom.
 I wanted to create this manually instead of relying on a library.
 But it's also pretty easy to do so.
 Simply register a scroll listener and auto-load items when the end is reached.